-The West's dangerous dalliance with Hindu extremists
+The West's dangerous dalliance with Hindu extremists needs to come out from the shadows

 At first glance, such a meeting may not seem unusual.
 France has been a vital source of military hardware for India for decades.
 And Uttar Pradesh - India's largest state - has plans to build a defense industrial corridor.
 But the state's chief minister, Yogi Adityanath, is no conventional politician.